egetzner/ultrastar-webserver/README.md

 ## Tests and Code Coverage

 - using `pytest` and `coverage` packages to test the code
+- run `poetry coverage run -m pytest && poetry coverage report | html`
+- OR:
-- run `pytest --cov --cov-report=html:coverage_re` in a terminal to see the test coverage report and run all pytests
+- run `pytest --cov --cov-report=html:coverage_re` in a terminal to see the test coverage report and run all pytests (depends on pytest-cov)